lainchan/lainchan/README.md

 vichan is a free light-weight, fast, highly configurable and user-friendly imageboard software package.
 It is written in PHP and has few dependencies.

-vichan is a fork of [Tinyboard](http://tinyboard.org/), a great imageboard package, actively building on it and adding a lot of features and other improvements.
+vichan is a fork of (now defunc'd) [Tinyboard](http://github.com/savetheinternet/Tinyboard), a great imageboard package, actively building on it and adding a lot of features and other improvements.

 Support and announcements: https://int.vichan.net/devel/